The call for participation is closed.

 - Disruptive thinking

 - Social innovation and doing good

 The Student Opportunity Lab (SOL) is an interactive session where attendees can seek personalized advice.
 It focuses on students and the practical techniques and tools that will help them achieve their career goals.
 We set up the room with several tables of 10.
 Attendees will switch tables every 20 minutes.
-Each speaker will be assigned a table and a defined topic of their choice to discuss.
-The “mini” sessions usually combine a brief presentation with a Q&A. Topics include careers, academic paths, research, mentorship, skills, interview tips, etc. If you want to teach students just starting their career how to navigate the workforce, apply to run a table.
+Each of our volunteer SOL speakers will be assigned a table and a defined topic of their choice to discuss.
+The “mini” sessions usually combine a brief presentation with a Q&A. Topics include:

 The Organizational Transformation Track encourages submissions from diverse candidates and will give priority preference to the following: